Seneca-Scholars/SS-Status-C6/status.md

+##07/23/25
+I started making my calculator today!
+I am almost done, just need to fix my calculate function, which is the important one.
+I am getting comfortable with JavaScript, so maybe I will pivot back to the Jeopardy game and fix that--maybe not.
+There is an Ethiopian circus this weekend that I am hoping to go to with my family this weekend, but my parents are being stubborn because we're Eritrean, like let the war go, it was 30 plus years ago.
+Also, this Saturday there is an Eritreans in Tech event that I am hoping to make since
+I missed their first two ones.

 ##07/22/25
 Today was a busy work day.
 Wajiw walked us through APIs and all that jazz.
 I understand a lot of it fundamentally, but hopefully we go through it together and practice implementing individually--can only learn so much watching Wajiw screen share.
 Jaime then